Working for regenerative economies, communities and landscapes.

 Our Work

-Since the Institute's inception in late 2019, our team has delivered a range of diverse projects for clients from local government to campaign organisation, GetUp.
+Since the Institute's inception in late 2019, our team has delivered a range of diverse projects, working with local government, state government, the Central Victorian Greenhouse Alliance, traditional owner corporations, and many more.
 We are in the process of developing new projects all the time.
 Below is a selection of completed and ongoing projects.

 The "Cool It" project